 and Brandy de Jerez

-to produce and became a leading manufacturer.
+to produce and developed into a leading manufacturer.

 A new bodega in the municipality of Quintana del Pidio near Pesquera de Duero in the region Castile and Leon

-since the 2004 vintage.
+label since the 2004 vintage.